 We don’t need to think about breathing, we even continue to breathe when we are unconscious (involuntary breathers).
 Dolphins, on the other hand, are voluntary breathers, meaning they have to decide when to take a breath.
-Becoming aware of how we breathe and how breathing is connecting our body and mind is the first step to discover why breathing is your superpower – always available, for free and highly effective.
+Becoming aware of how we breathe and how breathing is connecting our body and mind is the first step to discovering why breathing is your superpower – always available, for free and highly effective.

 Breathing under stress

 Our breath is controlled by the respiratory centre of the brain.
 Automatically, we don’t need to do anything – but we can.
 When we feel stressed, our breathing pattern and rate change, also automatically as part of the evolutionary “fight-or-flight response”.
 We are taking shallow and rapid breaths into the chest rather than all the way into our bellies.
 That’s a natural response to be ready and alert.

 It can, however, increase the level of stress if we start to feel uncomfortable with this breathing pattern itself or have the feeling of not getting enough air.
 All too often this process happens without us even recognising the connection to breathing, after all, there’s something else on our mind at that moment.
 At a time like that, body functions such as the response of the immune system or digestion, are having a lower priority.
 So, not a healthy state to be in for very long.

 We all have been overwhelmed by situations and emotions one way or another.
 Madly crying, highly agitated or simply furious, all have an impact on our breathing.
 Maybe somebody told us to “take a deep breath” or “just breath slowly” and hopefully you noticed that focusing on breathing in and out deeply and slowly, actually calms you down.